 Doing business across borders has become ubiquitous even for the smallest and newest ventures.
-To contemplate moving internationally, firms must know how to select and assess countries or regions for the purposes of expansion.
-Doing Business Globally will examine the tensions between the pull of regionalism and the simultaneous push towards globalisation and the implications for doing business across borders.
-This is an advanced international business subject and draws on cutting edge research.
+To contemplate moving internationally, managers must know how to select and assess countries or regions for the purposes of expansion.
+In this subject, students will examine the tensions between the pull of regionalism and the simultaneous push towards globalisation and the implications for doing business across borders.
+This is an advanced international business subject and draws on new research.
 Topics may change in accordance with shifting geopolitical landscapes and realities.

 |Academic unit:||Bond Business School|

 |Attendance and learning activities:||Attendance at all class sessions is expected.
 Students are expected to notify the instructor of any absences with as much advance notice as possible.|